QuickBlox/q-municate-services-ios/README.md

 To start using services you could either use existing **QMServicesManager** class or create a subclass from it.
 Detailed explanation of the **QMServicesManager** class is below.

+**QMServicesManager** has 2 functions - user login(login to REST API, chat)/logout(Logging out from chat, REST API, clearing persistent and memory cache) and establishing connection between **QMChatCache** and **QMChatService** to enable storing dialogs and messages data on disc.

 Here is **QMServicesManager.h**:

 ```objective-c